lptaki15/small-projects/README.md

 # small-projects
-small data science projects that I've worked on
+small data analytics projects that I've worked on